 You Need a Skilled and Experienced New Jersey Criminal Defense Lawyer

 As indicated above, whether under New Jersey law or federal law, the consequences of offering a bribe, or accepting a bribe, if convicted, are severe.
 Persons charged, or who may be charged with offenses involving bribes need a skilled and understanding criminal defense firm on their side.
-Allan Marain, Norman Epting, Jr., and Judson L. Hand have the skill and experience to handle charges involving bribes.
-They offer an initial no-cost no-obligation consultation.
-They would welcome the opportunity to review the situation.
+Allan Marain has the skill and experience to handle charges involving bribes.
+He offers an initial no-cost no-obligation consultation.
+He would welcome the opportunity to review the situation.